-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 Atlanta (2-0) at Detroit (2-0)

 1 p.m.
-ET (Fox)
+ET (FOX)

 If the Atlanta Falcons want to exercise the demons of their Super Bowl LI loss, a win over Detroit would be a good place to start, and that's mainly because Atlanta's whole "blowing a gigantic second-half lead" thing kind of started against the Detroit Lions .

-The last time these two teams played, in 2014, the Falcons blew a 21-0 halftime lead in a 22-21 loss.
-I would say it's the worst blown lead that I've ever seen, but we all watched Super Bowl LI, so we know that's not true.
+The last time these two teams played, back in 2014, the Falcons blew a 21-0 halftime lead in a 22-21 loss.
+I would say that it's the worst blown lead that I've ever seen, but we all watched Super bowl LI, so we know that's not true.

 Anyway, after picking against the Falcons in Week 2, I feel like it might be time to give up on picking against them ever again.
 The Falcons don't look like a team that's scarred by their Super Bowl loss, they look like a team that's out to annihilate anyone who might try and stop them from making a return trip to the Super Bowl.
 I haven't seen anyone look this determined to destroy everything in their path since Rambo came back in "First Blood: Part II".

 The scariest thing about the Falcons is that their offense has been borderline unstoppable over the past year.
-Since the beginning of the 2016 season, Atlanta has put up 23 or more points in 20 of their 21 games, including the playoffs.
+Since the beginning of the 2016 season, Atlanta has put up 23 or more points in 20 of the 21 games they've played in, including the playoffs.

 I'm going to pick the Falcons here, but I hope that no matter what happens in this game, the bromance between Matt Ryan and Matthew Stafford doesn't end because I'm not sure I could take it if Matty Twice broke up.

-By the way, this is somehow the only game in Week 3 being played between two undefeated teams, so we probably shouldn't take it for granted, which I'm only bringing up because after watching Cardinals-Colts on Sunday, I'm never taking good football for granted ever again.
+By the way, this is somehow the only game in Week 3 that's being played between two undefeated teams, so we probably shouldn't take it for granted, which I'm only bringing up because after watching Colts-Cardinals on Sunday, I'm never taking good football for granted ever again.

 The pick: Falcons 30-23 over Lions